typedoc2md/typedoc-plugin-markdown/packages/docusaurus-plugin-typedoc/README.md

 - Using a `typedoc.json` file.
 - Under the `typedocOptions` key in `tsconfig.json`.

-Note: Options declared in this manner will take priority and overwrite options declared in `docusaurus.config.js`.
+> Note: Options declared in this manner will take priority and overwrite options declared in `docusaurus.config.js`.

 ### Plugin options

+Options specific to the plugin should also be declared in the same object.

 | Name                    | Default | Description                                  |
 | :---------------------- | :------ | :------------------------------------------- |